$f$-Mode oscillations and the gravitational response of compact stars with analytic equations of state: Holographic QCD Model

-In this section we collect two theoretically derived EOS for NS and DS.
-The first EOS comes from the instanton gas case from the Witten-Sakai-Sugimoto (WSS) model.
+In this section we collect some theoretically derived EoS from holographic models for NS, quark star (QS) and Dark star (DS).
+The first EoS comes from the instanton gas case from the Witten-Sakai-Sugimoto (WSS) model.
 WSS model is a top-down holographic construction designed to capture key nonperturbative features of QCD.
 It begins with Witten's confining background generated by $N_c$ D4-branes compactified on a spatial circle with anti-periodic fermion boundary conditions, which breaks supersymmetry and introduces a characteristic scale $M_{\mathrm{KK}}$.
 In the dual geometry the circle smoothly shrinks in the infrared, providing a geometric mechanism for confinement.
 Chiral flavor dynamics are incorporated by adding $N_f$ D8--$\overline{\mathrm{D8}}$ probe branes ($N_f \ll N_c$).
-Their ultraviolet separation realizes $U(N_f)_L \times U(N_f)_R$ chiral symmetry, while in the confining background the branes join into a single connected embedding, implementing spontaneous chiral symmetry breaking to the diagonal $U(N_f)$.
+Their ultraviolet separation realizes $U(N_f)_L \times U(N_f)_R$ chiral symmetry, while in the confining background the branes join into a single connected embedding, implementing spontaneous chiral symmetry breaking to the diagonal $U(N_f)$.\\ From the gauge field action consisting a Dirac-Born-Infeld and a Chern-Simons contribution, one can extract an analytic EoS from the instanton gas case.
+Consequently, the dimensionless EOS can be converted in the astrophysical units \cite{Li:2024ayw}: { \bea {\epsilon_1 \over \epsilon_{\odot}}= 0.140 \mathcal{A}^{0.571}\left({p_1 \over p_{\odot}}\right)^{0.429}+3.896 \mathcal{A}^{-0.335}\left({p_1 \over p_{\odot}}\right)^{1.335} . \eea } where $\mathcal{A}=1.8 \times 10^{-5} \times \ell^{-7}$.
+Here, $\ell$ denotes the asymptotic separation of the D8 and $\overline{\mathrm{D8}}$ flavor branes in the higher-dimensional bulk.
+In the context of holographic QCD, this geometric parameter $\ell$ governs the characteristic energy scale of the dual field theory and dictates the mechanism of chiral symmetry breaking.
+The parameter $\mathcal{A}$ acts as a dimensionless scaling factor that bridges this higher-dimensional string geometry with the macroscopic properties of dense nuclear matter \footnote{We also listed the pointlike result in \cite{Zhang:2019tqd}, for comparison. }.
+Because $\mathcal{A}$ is inversely proportional to a high power of the brane separation $\ell^{-7}$, it serves as a highly sensitive regulator for the stiffness of the EoS, altering the relative weights between the low-pressure regime (represented by the $p_1^{0.429}$ term) and the stiff high-pressure regime (represented by the $p_1^{1.335}$ term).